rayct/zet/docs/1055/README.md

     * The story blends Mitty's vivid imagination with his real-life struggles and serves as a commentary on the contrast between personal fantasies and the often unremarkable reality that many people experience.
 "The Secret Life of Walter Mitty" has become a classic piece of American literature and has been adapted into various forms of media, including films, plays, and more.

-* ## Spitefulness
+* ## **Spitefulness**

+*   **"Spite"** is a noun that refers to a feeling of ill will, malice, or the desire to hurt, annoy, or upset someone else.
+It can also refer to actions, remarks, or behavior that are motivated by such feelings.
+When someone acts out of spite, they are intentionally doing something to cause harm or discomfort to another person, often as a result of personal animosity or resentment.

+*For example, if someone refuses to help you simply because they don't like you, that action could be driven by spite.
+Similarly, if someone makes a hurtful comment about you without any valid reason, that comment could be considered spiteful.*

+*   **"spitefulness"** It's the noun form of the adjective "spiteful."
+It refers to the quality or state of being filled with or characterized by a desire to harm, annoy, or upset others.
+People might exhibit spitefulness through their actions, words, or behavior when they act with malicious intent or a desire to hurt others.

-    "Spiteful" is the adjective I have used to describe someone or something that is filled with or characterized by a desire to harm, annoy, or upset others.
+*   **"Spiteful"** is the adjective I have used to describe someone or something that is filled with or characterized by a desire to harm, annoy, or upset others.
 It often implies a sense of malice or ill will.

-For example, if someone acts in a "spiteful" manner, they may be intentionally trying to hurt someone emotionally or damage their reputation.
-Similarly, a "spiteful" remark or action is one that is intended to cause harm or distress.
+*For example, if someone acts in a "spiteful" manner, they may be intentionally trying to hurt someone emotionally or damage their reputation.
+Similarly, a "spiteful" remark or action is one that is intended to cause harm or distress.*

 ---